Photographic filter: Nomenclature

 There is no universal or reliably standard naming or labelling system for filters.
-The Wratten numbers adopted in the early twentieth century by Kodak, then a dominant force in film photography, are used by several manufacturers, but the degree of correspondence between the filters and the number labels is only approximate.
-Most colour correction filters are somewhat more accurately identified by a code of the form CCb, e.g. CC50Y – CC for colour correction, = 50 for the strength of the filter (50%), and b = Y for yellow.
+The Wratten numbers adopted in the early twentieth century by Kodak, then a dominant force in film photography, are used by several manufacturers, including B+W, but the actual spectral characteristics of a filter may vary by manufacturer, despite having the same Wratten number.
+In addition, the Wratten numbers are sometimes used interchangeably with alternative names; for example, the Wratten filter number 6 is also named K1, while #11 is also named X1.